oracle-livelabs/oci/oci-migration-essentials/oci-cli-setup/oci-cli-setup.md

   ![Navigate to Data Labeling](images/gen-key-pair.png " ")

+After downloading the key to your home directory/ folder or a path you can remember and where it won't be deleted.
+Note the path of the private API key, you will need it later in Task 5 below.x

 > **Note:** Please do not use a key with a passphrase for this lab series, tools such as Rclone does not currently support API keys with a passphrase..

 2. You should now be able to see the Configuration file, copy paste this into a file we will need it later in Task 5 below.